xu-song/hexo-auto-category/README.md

 ```

-## Sample
+## Example

-The generated categories for post `source/_post/web/framework/hexo.md` look like the following:
+The generated categories for post `source/_post/web/framework/hexo.md` is as follows:

 ```yml
 categories: